Auscision 73 Class Diesel Locomotive

 DCC with Sound and Light Modifications

 The Auscision 73 Class was released in February 2013 as a DC model only.
-There was no provision for DCC and the model requires a complete rewire to operate in DCC.
+There was no provision for DCC, and the model required a complete rewire to operate in DCC.
 Three switches located internally on the board enabled you to turn the headlights, marker lights and number board lights on/off in DC.
-To operate these lights in DCC the light boards require extensive modifications as they are not suitable for DCC operation and won't work.
+To operate these lights in DCC, the light boards require extensive modifications as they are not compatible for DCC operation and won't work correctly.

-To achieve the best sound for this installation we recommend the ESU LokSound 5 (Sound) with our Custom Sound Project for the 73 Class.
-For the DCC only option, the LokPilot V4.0 (No Sound) is for those not wishing sound
+To achieve the best sound for this installation, we recommend the ESU LokSound 5 (Sound) with our Custom Sound Project for the 73 Class.
+For the DCC only option, the LokPilot 5 (No Sound) is for those not wishing sound.

 We offer full individual light control for Auscision's 73 Class to allow more prototypical light operations.

 A light modification is available for both 73 Class releases to separate the headlights, numberboards, white markers and red marker lights for a more prototypical operational practices in DCC.
 Both the white and red marker lights at the front and rear can be controlled individually or directionally, as well as the front and rear headlights and numberboards.
 That allows for no rear red marker lights to be on when the loco is carrying a load behind it.
 Or both the front and rear red markers switched on at the same time when the locomotive is standing in a siding or shunting.
 Plus, you can even run with just the front white markers switched on.
 You will have full control of what lights you want switched on, depending on how you are running your 73 Class Locomotive.
 You can also still operate all the lights directional as the way the model was delivered.